vityobug/homelab/clusters/terraform/README.md

 The cluster consists of:

 - 2 HAProxy nodes for load balancing
-- 3 control-plane nodes
-- 3 worker nodes
+- 3 control-plane/worker nodes
-- 1 NFS shared storage node (to save space on workers)
+- Separate reverse proxy for public access

 ## Prerequisites